Mount Hobwee circuit

 This circuit branches off the Wagawn track 2km after the Border Track junction.
 Wind up through rainforest filled with ferns, fungi, epiphytes and abundant stream lilies.
 Stop for a break at Darrayabroo lookout and drink in the amazing views along the McPherson Ranges towards Bithongabel.
-Onwards and upwards through an Arctic beech forest that was severely damaged in a storm in 1983 you’ll soon arrive at the summit of Mount Hobwee (1,164m).
+Onwards and upwards through an Antarctic beech forest, which was severely damaged in a storm in 1983, and you’ll soon arrive at the summit of Mount Hobwee (1,164m).

 On the way back down, look for clusters of beech oranges—the fruiting body of a fungus that is only found on Antarctic beech in Australia and South America.
 The skin of the fruit bursts and uncovers a honeycomb-like network of cavities.